wren-lang/wren/doc/site/embedding/index.markdown

     WrenInterpretResult result = wrenInterpret(vm,
         "System.print(\"I am running in a VM!\")");

-The string is a chunk of Wren code to execute&mdash;a series of one or more statements separated by newlines.
+The string is a series of one or more statements separated by newlines.
 Wren copies the string, so you can free it after calling this.
 When you call `wrenInterpret()`, Wren first compiles your source to bytecode.
 If an error occurs, it returns immediately with `WREN_RESULT_COMPILE_ERROR`.

 Otherwise, Wren spins up a new [fiber][] and executes the code in that.
 Your code can in turn spawn whatever other fibers it wants.
-It keeps running fibers until they all complete or the current one [suspends].
+It keeps running fibers until they all complete or the one [suspends].

 [fiber]: ../concurrency.html
 [suspends]: ../modules/core/fiber.html#fiber.suspend()

-The code runs in a special "main" module.
-Everytime you call `wrenInterpret()`, it runs in the same module.
-That way, top-level names defined in one call can be accessed in later ones.

 If a [runtime error][] occurs (and another fiber doesn't handle it), Wren abort fibers all the way back to the main one and returns `WREN_RESULT_RUNTIME_ERROR`.